SUPPORT DEDICATED WILDLIFE FUNDING TODAY!

 At the request of Congress, every state has developed a State Wildlife Action Plan to assess the health of their state’s fish and wildlife and outline conservation actions necessary to sustain them.
 Collectively, these action plans have identified these 12,000 species and formed a nationwide strategy to prevent them from becoming endangered.
 However, the current federal State Wildlife Grants program is funded at only a fraction of what states need to conserve these species.
 State wildlife biologists estimate that it would cost $1.3 billion annually to implement 75 percent of these actions.
 The magnitude of the solution must match the magnitude of the challenge.

 America has a proud history of bringing wildlife back from the brink of extinction through professional wildlife management.
 A century ago, prized game species like elk, wood ducks, pronghorns, and striped bass were at risk of extinction—now they are thriving largely because of user fees provided by hunters and anglers.
 Today we face a new conservation crisis as emerging diseases, invasive species, habitat loss, and extreme weather threaten many wildlife populations at a scale inconceivable just a few decades ago.

-Further, by preventing the decline of species so that they do not require the stricter protections of the ESA, other businesses will be able to operate with more regulatory certainty and reduced risk.
-As the decline of numerous species and their habitats across the country worsens, preemptive action can reverse this trend and keep species from the critical, yet often costly, “emergency room” measures required by the ESA.
+Further, by preventing the decline of species so that they do not require the stricter protections of the Endangered Species Act, other businesses will be able to operate with more regulatory certainty and reduced risk.
+As the decline of numerous species and their habitats across the country worsens, preemptive action can reverse this trend and keep species from the critical, yet often costly, “emergency room” measures required by the Endangered Species Act.
 Proactive conservation is good for wildlife, good for taxpayers, and good for business.
 We support the protection of our nation’s precious fish and wildlife heritage by supporting efforts to direct dedicated funding into the Wildlife Conservation and Restoration Program.